Thompson, Alatishe help Oregon State beat No. 21 Oregon - WHIZ News

-EUGENE, Ore (AP) — Ethan Thompson scored 19 points, Warith Alatishe had 14 points and 16 rebounds and Oregon State beat No. 21 Oregon 75-64 on Saturday night.
+EUGENE, Ore (AP) — Ethan Thompson scored 19 points and Warith Alatishe had 14 points and 16 rebounds as Oregon State beat No. 21 Oregon 75-64 on Saturday night.

+“They were pressing a lot so it freed up some looks if I was able to get down the court,” Thompson said.
+“I might have been forcing too much early, but in the second half I let the game come to me.
+Guys were making plays for me when I was open.”

 Eugene Omoruyi had 15 points and nine rebounds for Oregon (9-3, 4-2), playing without four projected starters.
-Freshman guard Jalen Terry had 13 points, and Eric Williams Jr. added 11.
+Freshman guard Jalen Terry scored 13 points, and Eric Williams Jr. added 11.

+“We got killed on the boards, that was by far the biggest factor,” Oregon coach Dana Altman said.
+“Our physicality on the boards was just awful.
+We had a chance from the free throw line to stay close and we went 14 for 23 and they went 22 for 24.”

 The Beavers broke a 34-all tie early in the second half with eight straight points and never trailed the rest of the way.

+“We got key stops and made stops, which is something we didn’t do early in the season,” Oregon State coach Wayne Tinkle said.
+“We are certainly making progress.”

-Oregon, which had three games last week postponed due to COVID-19 issues in its program, played without leading scorer Chris Duarte and top rebounder LJ Figueroa, who both tested positive for COVID-19.
+Oregon, which had three games postponed last week due to COVID-19 issues in the program, played without leading scorer Chris Duarte and top rebounder LJ Figueroa, who both tested positive.
 Oregon also is without starting guard Will Richardson, who has yet to play due to a thumb injury, and center N’Faly Dante, who is out for the year with a knee injury.

+“They were missing two big pieces so we know it is going to be a different team the next time we face them,” Tinkle said.
+“We could have laid an egg thinking this game was going to be an easier game, but I am happy with our guys for staying focused and humble.”

 BIG PICTURE

-Oregon: The Ducks had just eight scholarship players available in the loss to the Beavers.
+Oregon: The Ducks had just eight scholarship players available.
 They hope to get Duarte and Figueroa back when they go on a three-game trip to Los Angeles next week.

 UP NEXT